.NET Framework At A Glance

 Managed vs. Unmanaged Code

 C# can only be used to build software that runs under the .NET framework.
-You can never use C# to build C or C++ style applications.
+You can never use C# to build C or C++-style applications.
 The code that runs under the Common Language Runtime (CLR) is managed code, or the code targeting the .NET runtime is managed code.
-And the code is not hosted under the .NET framework or not targeted to the .NET framework is unmanaged code.
+The code is not hosted under the .NET framework or not targeted to the .NET framework is unmanaged code.
 Managed code is stored in the binary unit called assembly.
-This environment makes it possible to build .NET programs on wide variety of machines.
+This environment makes it possible to build .NET programs on a wide variety of machines.

 .NET Assemblies

 .NET binaries contain IL (Intermediate Language) and type metadata.
-IL is also known as MSIL (Microsoft Intermediate Language) or alternatively as the CIL (Common Intermediate Language).
+IL is also known as MSIL (Microsoft Intermediate Language) or alternatively as CIL (Common Intermediate Language).
 They do not contain platform-specific information.
-Remember that .NET libraries have same file extension as unmanaged windows libraries (.dll and .exe).
+Remember that .NET libraries have the same file extensions as unmanaged Windows libraries (.dll and .exe).

 CIL, type metadata, and assemblies themselves are also described using metadata which is termed as manifest.
 The manifest contains information about the current version of the assembly, the culture information, and all externally referenced assemblies that are required for execution.